Notice of Vacancy

 Salary: Competitive, commensurate with qualifications and experience

-The School of Mechanical and Materials Engineering (MME) in the Voiland College of Engineering and Architecture (VCEA) at Washington State University invites applications for a faculty position at the rank of Scholarly Assistant Professor at the Pullman campus.
-This is a full-time, non-tenure track position, with an academic year (nine-month) appointment.
+The School of Mechanical and Materials Engineering (MME) in the Voiland College of Engineering and Architecture (VCEA) at Washington State University invites applications from outstanding candidates for multiple full-time tenure-track positions at the rank of Assistant Professor at WSU Pullman, WA campus.

 How to Apply:

-Applications should include a cover letter describing relevant experience and interest in the position; curriculum vitae; statement of teaching philosophy; and the names of three references with titles, addresses, business telephone numbers, and e-mail addresses.
-The application must be submitted by creating an account online at wsujobs.com.
+Applications should include a cover letter describing relevant experience and interest in the position, curriculum vitae, statements of research interests and teaching philosophy, a statement on the candidate’s commitment to equity, diversity and inclusion in education and research, and the names of five references with titles, addresses, business telephone numbers, and e-mail addresses.
+References will not be contacted without consent from applicants.

-The School of Mechanical and Materials Engineering currently has about 40 instructional faculty members, 900 undergraduate students, 110 PhD students and 40 MS students.
-The current annual extramural research expenditure in MME is over $9million.
+MME currently has about 40 instructional faculty members, 900 undergraduate students, 90 Ph.D. students, and 20 M.S. students.
+The current annual extramural research expenditure is about $10 million in MME.
 For more information about WSU and the School of MME, please visit our home page: https://mme.wsu.edu/.

 With a population of 33,000, Pullman is a quintessential college town—one of the top 10 in the nation according to MSN’s 2012 report on the “Best College Towns in North America.”
 Recognized by Bloomberg Businessweek as the “Best Place to Raise Kids” in Washington State, Pullman consistently boasts one of the top school districts in the state.
 Situated to the east of the Cascade Mountains, Pullman enjoys a dry four-season climate, with sunny, warm summers, relatively mild winters, and excellent access to outdoor recreational opportunities.
 To learn more about the Pullman community, visit: http://www.pullmanchamber.com.